-Prerequisite(s): completion of professional development program delivered by the Co-op office.
-Completion of courses prescribed by the Department of Communication Studies course sequence (PBRL 3012, 3013, 3014, COMM 2016, 3023) or permission of the department

-A 14-16 week term of full-time paid career-related experience in an organizational setting: corporate, non-profit or government.
+Prerequisite(s): completion of professional development program delivered by the Co-op & WIL Centre.
+Completion of courses prescribed by the Department of Communication Studies course sequence (PBRL 3012, 3013, 3014, COMM 2016, 3023) or permission of the department A 14-16 week term of full-time paid career-related experience in an organizational setting: corporate, non-profit or government.
 Students will work with industry professionals who provide feedback to the University on the student's performance and development.
-The student will be required to set learning objectives, present a reflective seminar to new co-op students and participate in a return-tocampus/debriefing session.
-Evaluation for the successful completion of the co-op term is based on learning objectives, a work site visit, an employer evaluation and a satisfactory work term report.
+The student will be required to set learning objectives and participate in a work term project.
+Evaluation for the successful completion of the co-op term is based on learning objectives, a work site visit, an employer evaluation and a satisfactory work term project/report.

-Advanced Public Relations Management Prerequisite(s): PBRL 3014
+Advanced Public Relations Management